SYXZyt/Astral/README.md

 ## Linking
 To use Astral, make sure that your linker is set to load `Astral.lib` and ensure that `Astral.dll` is placed in your executable folder.

-## Contributing
-Currently I am not accepting any support with Astral.
-Both Astral and Aurora are personal projects which I am working on for myself to further improve my skills.
-If you would like to make any changes, feel free to make and maintain your own fork.